yirem/LGN_Layers/README.md

 		To be used by the MATLAB codes

 		fMRI:
-			The eye-specific visual stimulation viewed in a MONOCULAR or DICHOPTIC fashion The GLM results (i.e., t stat) for Left Eye (LE) and Right Eye (RE) contrasted against each other for each condition The LGN masks that were functionally adjusted based on Visual Hemifield Stimulation fMRI data The LGN masks that are showing voxels with significant ocular preference when the data from both tasks were combined in a higher-level GLM
+			The eye-specific visual stimulation viewed in a MONOCULAR or DICHOPTIC fashion (ses-06 and ses-07 in raw data respectively)
+			The GLM results (i.e., t stat) for Left Eye (LE) and Right Eye (RE) contrasted against each other for each condition The LGN masks that were functionally adjusted based on Visual Hemifield Stimulation fMRI data (ses-05 in raw data) The LGN masks that are showing voxels with significant ocular preference when the data from both tasks were combined in a higher-level GLM

 		qT1:
-			Average T1 maps (Individual maps are too big for a github repository) The LGN masks manually outlined from the upsampled average T1 map (see FSLcodes in qMRI folder)
+			Average T1 maps
+			The LGN masks manually outlined from the upsampled average T1 map (see FSLcodes in qMRI folder)

-		T1:
-			Regular T1-weighted image of the S that was used as the standard brain for the S

 	qMRI:
 		FSLcodes*: To process raw qMRI data on bash
 		i_MATLABcodes: 2-component Gaussian model and the fraction of M voxels calculated
 		ii_MATLABcodes: AIC/BIC compared for the 1- vs 2-component Gaussian models
+		qT1_subsamples.mat: data for iii_MATLABcodes, includes all the 16 individual T1 maps for each S's each LGN
-		iii_MATLABcodes: Random subsampling of the T1 maps to apply the same analysis in i_MATLABcodes qT1_subsamples.mat: data for iii_MATLABcodes
+		iii_MATLABcodes: Random subsampling of the T1 maps to apply the same analysis in i_MATLABcodes
 		iv_MATLABcodes: Graphs showing the proportion of M identified by the random subsamples

 	fMRI: